Monitor and message a chamber

 ~/.cryo/chambersby default.

-Stop the hub
+Manage the hub service

 cryohub stop